Over the past decade, there has been a rise in the number of indoor gardeners- not only in the US but throughout the world.

-Just make sure the pot is placed somewhere where it can grow.
-A Pathos can grow to about six to 10 feet over time.
+Pothos is a fast growing plant that can grow 6-10′ over time.
 If you don’t want it to take over all of your space, make sure to give it a trim every few months.

-Pro tip: Since Pathos helps clean out toxins from the air, make sure to place them in your office and/or living rooms.
-This enables them to remove carbon monoxide from a large space.
+Since Pothos helps clean out toxins from the air, make sure to place one in your office and/or living rooms.
+This will help in removing carbon monoxide from these spaces.

 Commonly known as Cathedral/Peacock/Zebra/Rattlesnake/Prayer plants, the Calathea plant is mostly used for indoor office or home decoration purposes.
-This makes it one of the best sellers at King’s Garden Center.
+This makes it one of our best sellers.

 Calathea plants are not only easy to take care of, but they are really good looking as well.
 The bright green leaves of this plant bring life to any place.